PitPik/circularjs/documentation/SCHNAUZER.md

 ### Dynamic variables

-The `%` (or `%%`) infront of variables in templates makes them dynamic, or in other words: This part of the template can be changed at any time by just updating the variable.
+The `%` (or `%%`) in front of variables in templates makes them dynamic, or in other words: This part of the template can be changed at any time by just updating the variable.

 ```Handlebars
 This is some {{%value}} thing.